mape2k/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 ### Route Reflectors

 In a two-tier Clos network, the leaf (or tier 1) switches are the only ones connected to end stations.
 The spines themselves do not have any routes to announce; they are merely **reflecting** the routes announced by one leaf to the other leafs.
 Therefore, the spine switches function as route reflectors while the leaf switches serve as route reflector clients.

-In a three-tier network, the tier 2 nodes (or mid-tier spines) act as both route reflector servers and route reflector clients.
-They act as route reflectors because they announce the routes learned from the tier 1 nodes to other tier 1 nodes and to tier 3 nodes.
-They also act as route reflector clients to the tier 3 nodes, receiving routes learned from other tier 2 nodes.
-Tier 3 nodes act only as route reflectors.

-In the following illustration, tier 2 node spine01 is acting as a route reflector server, announcing the routes between tier 1 nodes leaf01 and leaf02 to tier 1 node leaf03. spine01 is also a route reflector client, learning the routes between tier 2 nodes spine02 and spine03 from the tier 3 node, superspine01.
+In the following illustration, spine01 is acting as a route reflector server, announcing the routes between leaf01 and leaf02 to leaf03.

 {{< img src = "/images/cumulus-linux/bgp-route-reflectors-example.png" >}}